virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - `VcsList` component now only accepts reactive items via the API (using v-model still works the same).
 - @vcmap/ui css utility classes are removed (https://github.com/virtualcitySYSTEMS/map-ui/tree/release-v5.2/src/styles/utils), use vuetify utility classes: https://vuetifyjs.com/en/styles/borders/#usage
 - Globally removed `dense` property of all Components, which supported `dense` Components will now render in the vcs default lineheight of 32px
+- Globally removed `noPadding` property of all Components, which supported `noPadding`, default component padding can be deactivated by adding py-0 to the component
 - `VcsTooltip.vue` is removed.
 Use `v-tooltip` instead.
 - Legacy style `legend` handling was completely removed.
 Use the new `properties.legend`.
 - VcsTextField
   - `showSpinButtons` has been removed, this is now the default behaviour, can be changed with the vuetify `hideSpinButtons` api
   - added `tooltip` to show a tooltip on hover over the element
+  - progress bar changes: loading="primary" can now be used to get a progress bar in the primary color
 - `VcsRadioGrid.vue` is removed.
 Use `VcsRadio` with properties `inline`, `labelPosition="top"` and `class="d-flex justify-center"` instead.

 # Extended Theming